ridoy113/ToDo-App/README.md

 * This is a very popular concept.
 * You can delete your data.
-* At last you can use look like notebook.
+* At last you can use look like a notebook for your daily work.